-As of June 30, 2021, the District's investment in capital assets was \$2,466,500.
+As of June 30, 2022, the District's investment in capital assets was \$2,303,035, net of accumulated depreciation and related debt.
 The investment in capital assets includes land, site improvements, buildings and improvements, and equipment.
 The capital assets are presented in the statement of net position.
 The District continued to apply for grant funding from the State of California, the Federal Government, local and private sources when opportunities for funding support for programs and park improvement projects were made available.